shuque/tlscertcheck/README.md

 The "--usefp" option can be specified to alternatively use the SHA1 fingerprint of the DER-encoding of the full certificate as the certid.

-The "hostname" is the name returned by reverse DNS lookup (PTR record) of the IP address.
+For an IP address argument, the "hostname" is the name returned by reverse DNS lookup (PTR record) of the IP address.
+For a hostname argument, the program resolves all IPv4 or IPv6 addresses of the hostname and checks each one.

 The "--match" option can be used to specify a certid that all the server certificates are compared to.
 An error message is printed for